The 40-Year-Old Virgin-2005

 Michael J. Fox, a huge television star of the 1980s largely thanks to the sitcom Family Ties, powered through to the big screen with the help of this film and others.

-The 1980s was a wonderful decade to grow up in.
+The 1980s were a wonderful decade to grow up in.

 Small-town California teen Marty McFly (Fox) is thrown back into the 1950s when an experiment by his eccentric scientist friend Doc Brown (Christopher Lloyd) goes awry.

-Traveling through time in an amazing DeLorean car, Marty encounters younger versions of his parents (Crispin Glover, Lea Thompson), and must make sure that they fall in love or he will cease to exist.
+Traveling through time in an amazing DeLorean, Marty encounters younger versions of his parents (Crispin Glover, Lea Thompson) and must ensure they fall in love, or he will cease to exist.

-To further complicate matters, Marty has to then return to his own time and save the life of Doc Brown.
+To further complicate matters, Marty then has to return to his own time and save Doc Brown’s life.

-There is a safe vibe for sure and director Robert Zemeckis knows his action-adventure romantic comedies.
-This may be his best work but he also skews adding much diversity or heavy topics.
-He simply creates a fun, entertaining film.
+There is a safe vibe for sure, and director Robert Zemeckis knows his action-adventure romantic comedies.
+This may be his best work, but he also skews adding much diversity or heavy topics.
+He creates a fun, entertaining film.

-Fox is perfectly cast in the role of Marty and I cannot imagine anyone else in the part though method actor Eric Stolz was the original choice and spent several dismal weeks filming scenes until he was replaced.
+Fox is perfectly cast as Marty, and I cannot imagine anyone else in the role.
+However, method actor Eric Stolz was the original choice and spent several dismal weeks filming scenes before he was replaced.

 Fox is the ultimate boy next door, cute but goofy, and relatable to teenage boys across middle America.